abbas-taher/decision-tree-algorithm-example/README.md

        False(1)        False(0)       maybe

 ## Program Output: The Decision Tree dict
-The machine learning algorithm (**createTree**) generates a Python dictionary that represents a graph tree.
-If we run the program with the input data (file) we get the following pretty print output, which is idential to the tree diagram above: <br>
+The machine learning program generates a Python dictionary that represents a graph tree.
+If we run the **createTree** function with the input dataset we get the following pretty print output, which is idential to the tree diagram above: <br>

     # output as dict
     {'non-surfacing': {0: {'flippers': {0: 'maybe', 1: 'no'}},